becabytess/Lip-reading-DL/README.md

 ## Overview

-This repository contains a reproduction of the LipNet architecture as described in the original research paper [LipNet: End-to-End Sentence-level Lipreading](https://arxiv.org/abs/1611.01599) by Yannis M. Assael, Brendan Shillingford, Shimon Whiteson, and Nando de Freitas.
-The model has approximately 20M parameters, comparable to the original implementation, and uses a combination of 3D convolutional neural networks and a custom LSTM implementation to recognize spoken words from video frames of lip movements.
+This repository contains my reproduction of the LipNet architecture as described in the original research paper [LipNet: End-to-End Sentence-level Lipreading](https://arxiv.org/abs/1611.01599) by Yannis M. Assael, Brendan Shillingford, Shimon Whiteson, and Nando de Freitas.
+The model features an impressive 20 million trainable parameters, making it a substantial deep learning system capable of processing complex visual speech patterns.
+My implementation combines 3D convolutional neural networks and a custom LSTM implementation to recognize spoken words from video frames of lip movements.

 ![Modifed LipNet Architecture](arc.png)

-*Architecture diagram will be added here*

 ## Research Implementation